-''If you want to change the word, pick up your pen and write.''
+''If you want to change the world, pick up your pen and write.''

 ~ Martin Luther

 Writing Curriculum Intention

 At Northfield we believe to become literate, children need to understand that writing is a representation of speech, and that both come in a variety of forms linked to purpose.
 At Northfield Primary we understand that these aspects of language are inextricably linked, and can rarely be taught or experienced discretely.
 As a result, Speaking and listening has a high profile, as good oral work enhances pupils’ understanding of how language is the vehicle for communication in both oral and written forms.
 We believe that exposing children to a wide range of literature enhances the children’s language, imagination and excitement for writing.
 To promote this we use a range of novels that children study in depth to use as a base for their writing.
 Children are also exposed to writing in other curriculum areas and where possible a cross curricular approach is always taken.
 Again, allowing children ample opportunity to express their opinions and thoughts through a range of written pieces.

 Novel- Led Approach to Writing